DishantK1807/ucl-irdm-collaborative-filtering/README.md

 #### Installation

-Fork this repository and then clone it by running the following command:
+Fork this repository and then clone it by running the following command and entering your GitHub username and password:

 ```bash
 git clone https://github.com/YOUR-USERNAME/ucl-irdm-collaborative-filtering